maxammann/maplibre-architecture/Installing-Mapbox-GL-for-iOS.md

 ### Using Xcode

-1. Download and decompress a zip of the latest iOS release at `http://mapbox.s3.amazonaws.com/mapbox-gl-native/ios/builds/mapbox-gl-ios-$VERSION.zip`, where `$VERSION` is the [latest version number](https://github.com/mapbox/mapbox-gl-native/releases), e.g. “0.2.15”.
-It contains a statically-linked `libMapboxGL.a`, a `MapboxGL.bundle` for resources, and a `Headers` folder.
+1. Download and decompress a zip of the [latest iOS release](https://github.com/mapbox/mapbox-gl-native/releases/latest).
+Choose the version with `symbols` if you'd like symbolicated crash logs for GL.
+The zip contains a statically-linked `libMapboxGL.a`, a `MapboxGL.bundle` for resources, and a `Headers` folder.
 2. Drag these three items into the Project navigator of your project.
 When prompted, check the “Copy items if needed” box.
 Ensure that Xcode has made the following changes to your project:
    - `Headers` is in your *Header Search Paths* (`HEADER_SEARCH_PATHS`) build setting.
    - `MapboxGL.bundle` is in your target's *Copy Bundle Resources* build phase.